MickeyKay/best-day/README.md

 # In the best version of this day, I would. . .

+### 08/20/15
+* See a friend
+* Feel like I accomplished/finished something
+* Get to 5pm and feel ready to be fully in relationship time
+* Complete a house project
+* Check in with >= 1 family member

 ### 08/18/15
 * Build something cool that makes a difference in many people's lives
 * Exercise